Motor vehicles are an essential part of our day-to-day lives and are of high-value.

 How It Happens |

-The two most common ways vehicles are currently stolen and re-sold is through reprogramming and/or re-vinning.
+The three most common ways vehicles are currently stolen and re-sold are through reprogramming, re-vinning, home entries targeting keys, and carjacking.
 Reprogramming In this most common type of auto theft, thieves target high-end, newer-model vehicles with keyless entry and push-start technology.
 The majority of these vehicles are parked in residential driveways and are taken during the overnight hours.
 Reprogramming thefts occur when thieves take an image of an automobile’s Vehicle Identification Number (VIN) – which is visible through the front windshield – and pre-load it into a reprogramming device.
 Vehicles are then entered by force to access their diagnostic system/electronic control modules.
 Within minutes, thieves are able to reprogram a vehicle, activate its ignition, and drive off.
 Many of the vehicles are driven to the Port of Montreal or are loaded into cargo containers in Toronto and transported to Montreal by rail.
 The stolen vehicles are then shipped overseas for re-sale.
-Re-vinning Re-Vinning involves changing a vehicle’s Vehicle Identification Number (VIN) to a fraudulent/fabricated number to conceal the fact that it is had been stolen.
+Re-vinning Re-vinning involves changing an automobile’s Vehicle Identification Number (VIN) to a fraudulent/fabricated number to conceal the fact that it is has been stolen.
 Ontario Motor Vehicle Industry Council (OMVIC) administers and enforces the Motor Vehicle Dealers Act, as well as relevant sections of the Consumer Protection Act on behalf of Ontario’s Ministry of Public and Business Service Delivery (MPBSD).
-Its aim to protect the rights of consumers and ensure fair, honest, and open competition for registered motor vehicle dealers.
-For steps youcan take to help prevent and/or avoid falling victim when purchasing a pre-used vehicle, visit OMVIC: Buying a New or Used Cars in Ontario | Car Buying Tips |
+Its aim to protect the rights of consumers and to ensure fair, honest, and open competition for registered motor vehicle dealers.
+For steps you can take to help prevent and/or avoid falling victim when purchasing a pre-used vehicle, visit OMVIC: Buying a New or Used Cars in Ontario | Car Buying Tips Home Entries Targeting Keys A more recent auto theft trend emerging in Halton and throughout the GTA involves thieves entering unoccupied and/or occupied homes in search of the keys to select high-end, luxury vehicles.
+These brands, which include Mercedes and Range Rover, among others, are equipped with systems that are harder for thieves to bypass through reprogramming, making their keys valuable targets in and among themselves.
+Carjacking Carjackings involve the often violent theft of a vehicle while it is occupied by its driver.
+Although incidents are on the decline in Halton, they do occur from time to time.
+While carjackings can appear random, these crimes frequently occur in commercial areas, on streets and intersections, as well as parking lots where vehicles are stopped and are vulnerable to potential carjackers.
+Once carjackers identify a vehicle, tactics used can include a quick "bump" of the vehicle in an effort to stage a collision and distract the driver.
+A vehicle may also be blocked on a busy street or at an intersection to prevent its escape.
+Drivers may also be approached in parking lots as they walk toward or enter their vehicle.
+See our Carjacking Postcard for tips on how to protect yourself from a potential carjacking. |

 Prevention |